Quick Start

 Get started with D2 in 5 minutes

-Protect your AI agents with enterprise-grade RBAC in minutes—no extra infrastructure.
+Protect your AI agents with easy peasy RBAC in minutesβ€”no extra infrastructure.

 1